-Encounter data must be provided to AHCCCSA by electronic media and should be received by AHCCCSA no later than 240 days after the end of the month in which the service was rendered, or the effective date of the enrollment with the Contractor, whichever date is later.
-Requirements for encounter data are described in the AHCCCSA Encounter Manual and the AHCCCSA Encounter Companion Document.
+Encounter data must be provided to AHCCCSA by electronic media and must be submitted in the PMMIS AHCCCSA supplied formats.
+Specific requirements for encounter data are described in the AHCCCSA Encounter Reporting User Manual, a copy of which may be found in the Bidder's Library.
 The Encounter Submission Requirements are included herein as Attachment I. Refer to Paragraph 64, Data Exchange Requirements, for further information.